 - a) Pass the ChE Ph.D.
 Qualifying Examination (see Section III). - b) Conduct research and write the Ph.D.
 Proposal in consultation with the faculty advisor (see Section IV).
 The Proposal defense should be completed by the end of the 5th semester, unless an extension has been approved by the Graduate Committee - c) Constitute the Ph.D.
 Doctoral Committee in consultation with the faculty advisor to include a minimum of four members.
 At least three members should be faculty from the Department of Chemical and Biomolecular Engineering including the research advisor(s).
-At least one additional member of the committee must be from outside the Department of Chemical and Biomolecular Engineering. - d) Schedule a formal oral presentation for the first Doctoral Committee Meeting. - e) Distribute a copy of the Ph.D.
+At least one additional member of the committee must be from outside the Department of Chemical and Biomolecular Engineering.
+In the event that the dissertation research is co-advised by 2 or more faculty, the Ph.D.
+Doctoral Committee should comprise all co-advisors plus 3 independent committee members. - d) Schedule a formal oral presentation for the first Doctoral Committee Meeting. - e) Distribute a copy of the Ph.D.
 Proposal to each member of the Doctoral Committee at least two weeks prior to the meeting. - f) Defend the Ph.D.
 Proposal before the Doctoral Committee (see Section IV). - g) Upon passing the Proposal Defense, complete and obtain signatures from all Doctoral Committee members on the appropriate document, and return the signed form to the Graduate Coordinator.
 Forms can be found at: https://engineering.lehigh.edu/academics/graduate/student-resources - h) At least 12 months before the Ph.D. degree is expected, formally apply for candidacy using the form entitled "Application for Admission to Candidacy for the Doctorate."
 This form is available electronically from the Chemical Engineering Graduate Coordinator.
 Submit a completed copy to the Dean's Office in the College of Engineering and Applied Science as soon as it is approved by the Committee.
 Additional rules are included on the form.